-How to change the extension of files on iPhone, iPad, and Mac
+How to change the file extension on iPhone, iPad, Mac

-In this tutorial, we will show you how to change the extension of a file on iPhone, iPad, and Mac without using any third-party app.
+In this step-by-step tutorial, we show you how to change the extension of an image, video, audio, document, or other file on your iPhone, iPad, or Mac, why you might want to do that, and potential issues to avoid.

 Change file extension on iPhone